thehunmonkgroup/omnifocus-to-taskwarrior/README.md

 ## Support

-The issue tracker for this project is provided to file bug reports, feature requests, and project tasks -- support requests are not accepted via the issue tracker.
+Issue tracking is disabled for this repository, and no bug reports, feature requests or support requests will be addressed.

 For all support-related issues, including configuration, usage, and training, consider hiring a competent consultant.

-It's unlikely that I will add any more features, unless they are accompanied by a pull request.
-Bug fixes are a possibility, if they don't involve a crazy amount of work.
+Pull requests will be considered should you wish to contribure to the already massive amount of freely available work that went into this project... ;)